The Absolute Best Things to Do in Spicy Chongqing

 Chaotianmen: Sky Gate

 Located east of Hongyadong, the Chaotianmen gate is right at the confluence of the Jialing and Yangtze rivers.
 Also originally built during the Ba State, the current gate was completed in the late 1990s by a Singaporean company (Singapore has invested quite heavily in Chongqing).
 It is a large, weird gate that seems to blend into Chongqing's grey skies during the day.
-At night, however, when lit up it's pretty in a futuristic, tech-y way.
+At night, when lit up it's pretty in a futuristic, tech-y way.

 Chaotianmen wharf is where cruise boats that travel down the two rivers dock and board, and there's a good viewing platform as well.
 Of course, it wouldn't be complete in China without a mall, so the recently finished Raffles City mall complex is there for shopping purposes as well.